tidev/ti.storekit/ios/documentation/index.md

 ## Testing a Store

 #### Note:
-If you are getting this error "The hard-coded bundle version does not match the app's CFBundleShortVersionString." this could be why.
+If you are getting this error "The hard-coded bundle version does not match the app's `CFBundleVersion`." this could be why.
 The `bundleVersion` and `bundleIdentifier` properties must be set on the module before calling `validateReceipt`.
 These values are used as part of the receipt validation process.
 In Titanium, when a development build is created to run on "device", a timestamp gets appended to the version number.
 This is done so that iTunes will see it as a new build and will update the app on the device.
 Because of this change to the version, when validation occurs the version number does not match and validation fails.
 To get around this issue:

 - Build the app once through Titanium.